chehr/e3dc-homeassistant/readme.md

 # E3DC to Home Assistant

-This is a custom configuration for Home Assistant to read data from an E3DC device via ModBus/TCP.
+This is a custom configuration for Home Assistant to read data from an E3DC device via ModBus/TCP Version: V2.20 from 24.07.2023.

 ## Installation